semgrep/bento/README.md

 $ bento init
 ```

-Bento is at its best when run automatically.
-See [Integrations](#integrations) for details.
+This configures Bento for yourself only.
+See [Team Use](#team-use) to setup Bento for all contributors.

 ### Upgrading
 > Docker is a requirement for Bento 0.8+.